hongshuochen/EE599-HW3/README.md

 Tasks:
 1. implement a constructor that takes the initial real and imaginary number as 2 parameters.
 2. implement a copy constructor.
-3. implement an assignment operator.
+3. implement a copy assignment operator.
 4. the class will support '++' (as postfix) and '--' (as prefix) operators.
   - `complex++` should increase the real part by 1.
   - `--complex` should decrease the real part by 1.